imrushi/imrushi.github.io/content/notes/go.md

 To call this function, we need to type the function name (`add` in this case) and a pair of parentheses with arguments separated by a comma (,) in our case, which is `15, 10`.

+> A parameter is a variable, local to a function, whose value is set when the function is called.
+When the function is run, each parameter will be se to a copy of the value in the corresponding arguments.

 If you check the above program `Println` is also a function.
 Let's break down the structure of `fmt.Println()` and see what is happening here.

 - `fmt.` :- It is an package which contain multiple function.